sstelfox/stelfox.net/content/blog/2017-12-18-cross-compiling-gentoo-for-xilinx-boards.md

 umount /mnt/boot /mnt/root
 ```

-Stick the filesystem on to the board and let it boot up.
+Stick the microSD card into the board and let it boot up.
 If you're following
 this guide you should be able to get to a login screen and be able to login
 with root / root.

-The device should be on the network and you should be able to
+The device should be on the network and you should be able to SSH to the
-SSH to the device.
-For my board at the very least I haven't gotten the hardware
+device.
+For my board at the very least I haven't gotten the hardware clock
-clock working correctly, before continuing we need to set the clock correctly.
+working correctly so it needs to be set manually upon every boot.
+Before we can
+compile quite a few of the packages the date needs to be roughly correct.
+You
-You can reference the build host's time using the following command:
+can reference the build host's time using the following command:

 ```
 date +%s